Why aren’t my jobs appearing on Indeed?

 Preserving your access to free job advertising with Indeed

-We suggest that you should rarely rely upon free job advertising alone.
-Sponsoring adverts can help you to succeed against your hiring goals.
-Indeed is a commercial company so try to remember that it can only offer you free job advertising if it remains profitable.
+We suggest you do not try to rely upon free job advertising alone.
+Sponsoring adverts can help you to succeed with your hiring goals.
+Indeed is a commercial company so try to remember that it can only offer you free job advertising if the company remains profitable.

 Balancing free and paid job advertising helps you to recruit successfully within budget.
 So, you should always work to preserve your access to free job advertising.

-Indeed monitors job advertising with a suite of detection algorithms that seeks out abuse of free job postings.
+Indeed monitors job advertising with a suite of detection algorithms that seek out abuse of free job postings.
 They can deny your future access to free job advertising.
-That can happen without notice and it is very difficult to recover the same benefit once lost.
+It can happen without notice and it is very difficult to recover the same benefit once it has been lost.
 No ATS provider, including the CVMinder Team, has any jurisdiction in this regard.
 Even Indeed’s own Account Managers have little leverage over their Quality Team.
-That is regardless of customer size and past commercial relationship.
+This will be regardless of your size and any past commercial relationship.

-Sponsored adverts always appear higher in search results than free job listings.
-But, after claiming your source it’s easy to sponsor your adverts on Indeed.
+Sponsored adverts generally appear higher in search results than free job listings.
+If using an ATS and after claiming your source it’s easy to sponsor your adverts on Indeed.
 You have two options:

 - Enable access to your ATS-delivered adverts within your Indeed Employer Console.
 Talk to your Indeed Account Manager about this.
 Once visible, you can sponsor any advert individually.

 - Working with your Indeed Account Manager and / or Customer Success Manager.
 They can help you manage your budget.
 You may be able to flag which adverts you want to include in any sponsored campaign.
 For example, CVMinder ATS helps you by managing #hashtags.
 Those #hashtags are agreed between you and your Indeed Account Manager and then implemented in CVMinder ATS.
 You can then add #hashtags to select adverts in CVMinder and they will be delivered to Indeed.